Flying with Broken Ribs

 We’re super proud of our Trustpilot rating, but don’t just take it from us.
 See why millions of others love booking their flights through Alternative Airlines

-Yes, it is, it can be quite painful however if you don't follow our guidelines.
+Yes.
 Keep in mind that you should speak to your doctor before booking and flying.
 Some people with broken ribs tend to soothe their pain with an ice pack to reduce the swelling, hold a pillow when the cough and take painkillers.